 In addition to better search performance, products that are enriched with AI-generated tags and style attributes can support more accurate and high-performing product recommendation engines across the site.
-AI tools can instantly put together on-trend outfits featuring a hero product.
+AI-powered ecommerce tools can instantly put together on-trend outfits featuring a hero product.
 Or, they can generate shoppable product curations for any season or occasion.

 Retailers can add product recommendation widgets on individual PDPs, product collection pages or even at the checkout.
 This can be an engaging way to showcase a wider array of ecommerce merchandise and continue the customer journey.

 Merchandising has a significant impact on the overall brand experience.
 For ecommerce retailers, it’s essential for communicating the brand’s mood and ethos at a glance while promoting a shoppable look and lifestyle.

 When products are beautifully displayed and PDPs are easily accessible, shoppers come away with a more positive perception of the ecommerce brand.
 Eye-catching and user-friendly digital merchandising can be just as inspiring to consumers as a beautifully laid-out store with attractive displays.

 Product enrichment can also help merchandisers create collection pages and style edits — like a roundup of holiday looks or a sustainability edit — that will resonate with shoppers.